CJPoltenovage/Semester-project-Computer-Architecture-/README.md

 python Comp_Arch_Project.py

-Paste your instructions into hex_inst.txt from the instructions document and run the command above.
+Paste your instructions into hex_inst.txt from the "Test Sets of hex values" document and run the command above.